Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "Now we’re talking."
 Wilde forced his inner nerd to *chill out* and considered the view.
 All of a sudden, it looked a lot brighter.

-"I’ll...the *sensible* thing to do here is to consider it."
+"I’ll... the *sensible* thing to do here is to consider it."

 "We certainly want sensible people working for us," Regaari agreed.